 For a Limited Time receive a FREE EHS Report "Recordkeeping for EHS Managers."
 This special report contains a recordkeeping checklist to help you keep track of your records for major environmental laws and OSHA's Hazard Communication Standard.
 Download Now

 North Carolina Department of Environmental Quality (DEQ) Division of Waste Management Hazardous Waste Section

 See national section for basic information and federal regulations.

 • Rules.
 North Carolina adopts by reference the federal regulations for identifying and classifying hazardous waste, including subsequent amendments and editions of the Code of Federal Regulations.
-Consequently, the state has adopted the 2015 federal conditional exclusion from the definition of solid waste for hazardous waste secondary materials (effective at the federal level in July 2015) as well as the federal conditional exclusion from the definition of solid waste for cathode-ray tubes, the conditional exclusions from the definitions of solid and hazardous waste for solvent-contaminated wipes, and the hazardous waste exclusion for carbon dioxide streams in geological sequestration activities.
-See the national section HAZWASTE DETERMINATION (CLASSIFICATION) for more information.
+Consequently, the federal exclusions from a waste being defined as a hazardous or solid waste also apply in North Carolina.
+For example, the conditional exclusion from the definition of solid waste for hazardous waste secondary materials as well as the federal conditional exclusion from the definition of solid waste for cathode-ray tubes, the conditional exclusions from the definitions of solid and hazardous waste for solvent-contaminated wipes, and the hazardous waste exclusion for carbon dioxide streams in geological sequestration activities are all in effect in the state.
+See the national section HAZARDOUS WASTE DETERMINATION for more information.

 In addition, North Carolina has adopted the U.S. Environmental Protection Agency's (EPA) Hazardous Waste Generator Improvements Rule (Rule), effective in North Carolina as of March 1, 2018.
 North Carolina follows the federal requirements for making hazardous waste determinations, including the Rule's requirement that a hazardous waste determination for each solid waste be made at the point of waste generation, before any dilution, mixing, or other alteration of the waste occurs, and ...